raul23/clustering-text/README.rst

    <p align="left"><img src="./images/updating_dataset_ocr_end_results.png">
    </p>

-`:informaton_source:` All 14 faulty ebooks were successfully converted to ``txt`` and added to the dataset and cache.
+`:information_source:` All 14 faulty ebooks were successfully converted to ``txt`` and added to the dataset and cache.

 Updating a dataset
 """"""""""""""""""